Works in Fordbridge Park started in September 2022 and are currently underway. We are due to complete all works in the park in August 2023.

 The access into the park and the access route within the park will be fenced for the duration of the works.
-There will be pedestrian crossing points, similar to those used for Public Rights of Way crossings, available to cross the access route within the park.
-Pedestrians will have priority at these crossing points.

 Where the topsoil has been stripped, it will be stored and replaced after the works have been completed and either turfed or seeded with an amenity mix specific to Fordbridge Park.